65.3K

 Edward explores how studio control reshaped the film’s identity, why its production became so contentious, and how Crimewave ultimately became a cult curiosity in the filmographies of both Raimi and the Coens.
 While initially a box office failure, the movie has since gained attention as an early experiment in the styles that would define two of the most influential filmmaking careers of the era.

-We explore the behind-the-scenes story that makes Smokey and the Bandit Part 3 such a fascinating Hollywood curiosity, including the original abandoned concept, Smokey Is the Bandit, in which Jackie Gleason reportedly played both Sheriff Justice and a version of the Bandit before poor test screenings led to major reshoots.
-We also discuss the absence of Burt Reynolds and Sally Field, the shift toward broader comedy, the now-iconic black-and-gold 1983 Pontiac Trans Am, and why the movie struggled both critically and commercially upon release.
+We explore the behind-the-scenes story that makes Smokey and the Bandit Part 3 such a fascinating Hollywood curiosity, including the original abandoned concept, Smokey Is the Bandit, in which Jackie Gleason played both Sheriff Justice and a version of the Bandit before poor test screenings led to major reshoots.
+We also discuss the absence of Burt Reynolds and Sally Field, the shift toward broader comedy, and why the movie struggled both critically and commercially upon release.

 This week on The 80s Movie Podcast, host Edward Havens looks back at Threads (1984), the harrowing BBC television film directed by Mick Jackson that depicts the devastating consequences of nuclear war on the city of Sheffield, England.
 Originally broadcast during the height of Cold War tensions, the film follows two ordinary families as escalating geopolitical conflict between the United States and the Soviet Union leads to a full-scale nuclear exchange and the collapse of modern society.